status-im/nim-toml-serialization/README.md

 server = { ip = "127.0.0.1", port = 8005, name = "TOML Server" }
 ```

-It maybe tempting to use keyed mode for above example like this:
+It may be tempting to use keyed mode for the above example like this:
 ```nim
 var x = Toml.decode(rawToml, string, "server.name")
 ```
-But it won't work because the grammar of TOML make it very difficult
+But it won't work because the grammar of TOML makes it very difficult
-to `exit` from inline-table-parser in a clean way.
+to `exit` from the inline table parser in a clean way.

 ## Decoder
 ```nim